-This table indicates that in the year 2010, the handling of grain created the largest number of direct jobs, 342 jobs, while the movement of autos at the Port generated 234 direct jobs.
+This table indicates that in the year 2014, the handling of steel created the largest number of direct jobs, 512 jobs, while the movement of grain at the Port generated 350 direct jobs, followed by autos with 302 direct jobs.

-Forest products, automobiles, wind energy equipment and containerized cargo tend to generate the greatest employment impacts among firms in the maritime service sector, such as with longshoremen, terminal operators and stevedoring firms, and warehouse operators.
+Automobiles, wind energy equipment and steel tend to generate the greatest employment impacts among firms in the maritime service sector, such as with longshoremen, terminal operators and stevedoring firms, and warehouse operators.
 In contrast, the majority of impacts generated by bulk commodities are concentrated with the terminal operations and surface transportation firms.
 The employment impacts for grain are concentrated with rail operations.